arkadiew/Antarctica-Abyss/README.md

 - **Diving**: Oxygen HUD not fully implemented.
 - **Tasks**: Limited task variety; more will be added.
 - **Performance**: Unoptimized assets may cause lag.
+> [!TIP]

-[Tip]: Report bugs or suggestions by opening an issue on the [GitHub repository](https://github.com/your-username/Antarctica-Abyss/issues).
+> Report bugs or suggestions by opening an issue on the [GitHub repository](https://github.com/your-username/Antarctica-Abyss/issues).

 ---